Age of Empires

 Gamemode: Singleplayer / Multiplayer

 This brilliant strategy game was released 1997 and for that point of time it was just amazing.
 You have a lot of campaigns and missions to conquer the world.
 Indeed it seems that you can refresh your history knowledge by playing this game because it is a collection of the most famous battles.
 A simple starter campaign works as a tutorial and helps the player to get used to the game play.
-Your people can develop from stone age to bronze age and iron age.
-In the beginning you'll have to give some nomadic people a home by building a village centre and houses.
+Your people can evolve from stone age to bronze age and iron age.
+In the beginning you'll have to give some nomadic people a home by building a village center and houses.
 While you expand your village you'll build a fortress for protection and a smithy to explore new technologies.
 Later on you'll have an university and a castle too.

 Step by step you'll conquer your surrounding and explore the world by a scout.
 Besides The Settlers this game was at its time the best strategy game on the market.
 There are 12 nations.
 Each will have a different part of the technologies.
 Except to the Turkish campaigns we enjoyed the speaker in the beginning of the missions, that gives a short introduction for the upcoming war.
 There is also the possibility to play a free game and choose its settings.
-You can win by building and protecting a wonder of the world, by collecting all artefacts or by destroying all other villages or towns.
+You can win by building and protecting a wonder of the world, by collecting all artifacts or by destroying all other villages or towns.

 We recommend: If you like war strategy games we would only recommend to buy it, if you didn't play it earlier!